chris-hld/spaudiopy/README.md

 If you want to go into detail and install from source:

 1. Create a conda environment:
-  `conda create --name spaudio python=3.6 anaconda joblib`
+  `conda create --name spaudio python=3.6 anaconda joblib portaudio`
 2. Activate this new environment:
   `conda activate spaudio`

+Get the latest source code from GitHub:
+  `git clone https://github.com/chris-hld/spaudiopy.git && cd spaudiopy`

 Install the package and remaining dependencies:
   `pip install -e . `